Jvanl2000/AP-Computer-Science-A/Section 1.3/Notes.md

 ### B
 - `if a > b { c = 0; }`
-- There is no parenthensis around the boolean statment
+- There is no parentheses around the boolean statement

 ### C
 - `if (a > b) c = 0;`
-- This is a valid if statment
+- This is a valid if statement

 ### D
 - `if (a > b) c = 0 else b = 0;`
-- There is a missing semicollon after `c = 0`
+- There is a missing semicolon after `c = 0`

 ## 1.3.4 — Between 0 and 1
 ### Question